 - Bulging or ruptured disks – Disks act as cushions between the bones that make up the spine.
-Disks can bulge from their position, putting pressure on nearby nerves.
+Bulging discs put pressure on nearby nerves.
 They can also tear or herniate.
 When disks become flattened due to age, a condition known as degenerative disk disease can develop.

 - Arthritis – Osteoarthritis can affect the lower back and usually develops through wear and tear.
 The cartilage between the joints slowly breaks down resulting in inflammation and pain.
 Arthritis in the spine can cause a narrowing of the space around the spinal cord.
 This condition is known as spinal stenosis.

 - Fractures – The bones of the spine may break due to an accident or injury.
 Conditions such as osteoporosis and spondylolysis can cause the bones of the spine to become brittle and develop painful fractures.

 - Spinal Stenosis – Spinal stenosis occurs when the space around the spinal cord narrows and puts pressure on the cord and spinal nerves.